top of page

 Jen Ensign

 Jen received her MS degree in Care and Education in Early Childhood Settings and Educational Leadership from Wheelock College in 2007.
 Her Bachelor of Science degree in Child Development is from Colby-Sawyer College.
 She specialized in Early Childhood Education and obtained her NH Teaching Certificate (N-3) in 1999.
 She gained her Montessori Teaching Certification (ages 3-6) in 2014.
 She spent two years as a lead primary teacher at The Newport Montessori School in Newport, NH.
 Prior to that she served in a multifaceted role as an educator in Colby-Sawyer College’s Social Sciences and Education Department.
 Her twelve years teaching in the college’s lab school, mentoring college students, serving as a TA, collaborating with colleagues, families, college students and children have instilled in her an unwavering dedication to the field of early childhood education and a ceaseless quest to further her understandings of best practices.
 The Reggio pedagogy and emergent curriculum have been a part of her learning journey since 1996.
 They have penetrated her actions, interactions and perceptions on early childhood education at every level.
 Jen joined the Emerson team in 2016 and serves as the executive director and pedagogical leader of the school.
-She teaches in the MWF-AM class She brings with her an open mind, a true love of teaching, learning and collaboration, and a dedication to support Emerson’s vision, philosophy, mission, goals and operation.
+She teaches in the MWF class.
+She brings with her an open mind, a true love of teaching, learning and collaboration, and a dedication to support Emerson’s vision, philosophy, mission, goals and operation.

 Jen resides in Newbury with her husband and two children.
 She loves spending time with her family exploring all the natural beauty New Hampshire has to offer.
 She is passionate about learning new things, writing, music, drawing, photography and African drumming...and she never passes up an opportunity to dance!